-At oral arguments, it was revealed that a certain Livingston County doctor was selling written certifications for \$50.
-Apparently all one had to do to obtain a written certification to use medical marijuana was to show up at this doctor's house and slip \$50 under the door.
-This history of the written certification process may in fact jeopardize the entire medical marijuana process for those who are legitimately entitled to use it.
-New checks and balances on this process are certainly in order to resolve this problem.27
+At oral argument, it was revealed that a certain Livingston County doctor was selling written certifications for \$50.
+Apparently all one had to do to obtain a written certification to use marijuana was to show up at this doctor's house and slip \$50 under the door.
+This history of the written certification process may in fact jeopardize the entire medical-marijuana process for those who are legitimately entitled to use it.
+New checks and balances on this process are certainly necessary to resolve this problem.27

-I will set forth the histories of the MMMA and its written certification process in parts V and VI of this opinion, and leave readers to form their own opinions whether the written certification process is serving its legitimate purpose or is being abused.
-It is within the providence of our legislative and executive officials to retain or change that process.
-But I
+I will set forth the histories of the MMMA and its written certification process in parts V and VI of this opinion and leave readers to form their own opinions whether the written certification process is serving its legitimate purpose or is being abused.
+It is within the province of our legislative and executive officials to retain or change that process.
+But I reiterate that in the present case both defendants' written certifications28 did not comply with the statute and were therefore invalid ab initio.29 The balance of this opinion will address issues concerning the